Aavache/awesome-genetic-ai-papers/README.md

 # Awesome AI Best Papers

-A curated list of popular papers in the gene CV/NLP/ML/AI best papers, inspired by [Best Paper Awards in Computer Science (since 1996)](http://jeffhuang.com/best_paper_awards.html).
+A curated list of popular papers in the gene.

 ## Contributing